-Research highlights lack of support for New Zealanders with intersex conditionsJanuary 29th, 2014 in Health /
+Research highlights lack of support for New Zealanders with intersex conditionsJanuary 29, 2014 in Medicine & Health / Health

 Dr Geraldine Christmas studied medical management of intersexuality in New Zealand and the level of support available for intersex New Zealanders—those whose bodies fall between male and female—and their families.